Furnishings & Memorials: Chancel

 H. Our oak pulpit, designed by Henry Vaughan, was given in 1898 in memory of Alexander Hamilton Rice (1818-95), Mayor of Boston (1856-7), Congressman (1859-67), and Governor (1876-8).
 Its stone base is carved with the emblems of the City, the Commonweath, and the U.S.A.
 Its niches once contained oak statutes illustrating the life of St. Paul.
 Its memorial verses are from Ephesians 6:6-7: “As the servant of Christ doing the will of God from the heart with good will doing service as to the Lord and not to men: knowing that whatsoever good thing any man doeth the same shall he receive of the Lord.”

 H1.
-A statue of The Rev. Dr. Pauli Murray, sculpted in white oak by Artist-in-Residence Ted Southwick was installed a front niche of the pulpit on her feast in 2023 as the first in a planned series of women to be honored.
+A statue of the Rev. Dr. Pauli Murray (1910-1985) sculpted in white oak by our Artist-in-Residence Ted Southwick, was installed in the front-left niche of the pulpit on her feast day in 2023.
+His statue of the Late Rt.
+Rev. Barbara Harris (1930-2020) on the right was dedicated in 2024.

 H2.
 A carved stone tablet beside the St. John lectern was given in memory of Captain Randolph Marshall Clark (1835-1873), husband of Mary Vinton Clark,daughter of our second rector, The Rt.
 Rev. Alexander H. Vinton.
 This tablet was once on the east wall of our old nave, below chancel.